22 Nov Talent Marketing: Steps to Attract Millennials

 Millennials are not making job selections based on salary alone; they want to work with people and a company whose values resonate with them.
 They want to learn about your company, your culture, and your employees before even applying, and this is becoming easier with the abundance of peer to peer review sites such as Glassdoor.

-We need to weave our employer value proposition into an authentic story that shows off our culture and provides a realistic job preview.
+We need to weave our employer value proposition into an authentic story that shows off our culture and provides a realistic job preview to attract millennials.
 Marketing this message on our careers page is a great start, but we need to extend the reach much further.
 We have to market our brand and engage them at the point they are doing their research, so it’s now just as important to extend the visibility to a variety of channels such as social media.
 And thanks to that what was once only feasible for huge companies with big marketing budgets has now become accessible for SMBs.

 Step 2: Communicate in a two-way street